davido912/voucher_api/README.md

 | Recency     | "180+"               | days since last order       |

 Due to the fact that the dataset handles entries from 2018, this project assumes to be in a different point in time (2018-09-15).
-This value can be adjusted by changing the `INSERT` Airflow variable.
+This value can be adjusted by changing the `CUR_DATE` Airflow variable.

 The choice behind using a different timeline is to allow for having results that are more varied in comparison to having all customers fall into one category (i.e. recency 180+ days).